 - Read user manuals for any troubleshooting or maintenance but for any repair work, leave it to the professionals.

-- For easy cleaning, dip the filters in a warm solution of detergent for 10-15 minutes and then wash in running water.
+- For easy cleaning, dip the filters in a warm solution of detergent for 10-15 minutes and then wash them in running water.
 Next, dry up the filters and reinstall them in the chimney.

 - Chimneys are a far better system to remove gases and fumes from the kitchen when compared to the exhaust fan.